 How to train light skin dog breeds?

 Dog breeds with light skin, like Labs and Golden, are frequently simple to teach.
-They are rapid learners because they are bright and want to please their owners.
-Light skin dogs can be mistaken for a toy breed because of their charming appearance and the fact that they can be hard to tell apart from their darker-skinned relatives.
+They are rapid learners because of intelligence and want to please their owners.
+Their charming appearance confuse the people between the dog and a toy.
 Following are the tips for training your dog:

 The grooming of this dog breed